wso2-attic/ballerina-integrator/README.md

 ```

-- Now we can publish some data to downstream services so that we consume from BFF layer.
+- Now you can publish some data to downstream services so that you consume from the BFF layer.

 ```bash
    $ ballerina run sample_data_publisher
 ```

-- You can access the service using the same curl commands that we've used above.
+- You can access the service using the same curl commands that you used above.

 ```bash
    $ curl -v -X GET http://localhost:9090/mobile-bff/profile